SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 # Hello world tutorial

 This tutorial lesson demonstrates how to create your first custom API.
-We will create a simple API that, upon execution, will return 'Hello world'.
+We will create a simple API that, upon execution, will return 'Hello world'. **Make sure to look at the [prerequisites](xref:UD_APIs_tutorials) before starting this tutorial.**

 ## Overview